Action1Corp/PSAction1/README.md

 ```

 ### Troubleshooting
- At any time you can enable and disable debug to get more informaiton about what is occuring "under the hood", and what is being exchanged with the server.
-This is especially usefull when looking at JSON POST/PATCH data going to the server.
+ At any time you can enable and disable debug to get more information about what is occurring "under the hood", and what is being exchanged with the server.
+This is especially useful when looking at JSON POST/PATCH data going to the server.

 ```PowerShell
 PS C:\> Set-Action1Debug $true